Annual Fire Safety Report

-- All University of Georgia faculty, staff and students can sign up to take fire safety and fire extinguisher training with is scheduled on a monthly basis.
+- All University of Georgia faculty, staff and students can sign up to take fire safety and fire extinguisher training which scheduled on a monthly basis.
 Training is conducted by The Office of Fire Safety and those eligible to take the training can contact The Office of Fire Safety or University Training and Development.

 - Currently, The Office of Fire Safety and University Housing are working on a computer/web based fire safety training module oriented to incoming freshmen living in residence halls.

-Contact the UGA Police Department IMMEDIATELY:
+Contact the UGA Police Department: